 The cervix is the narrowed and lowest part of the uterus that contains the opening of the uterus into the vagina.
 Cervicitis is an inflammation of the cervix.
 It can be caused by bacterial infections and allergic reactions, but it’s most commonly caused by an STI, such as gonorrhea or chlamydia.

 STIs are very common.
-Nearly 20 million new infections due to an STI are diagnosed each year.
+Nearly new infections due to an STI are diagnosed each year.

 Cervicitis often doesn’t cause any symptoms.
 Your doctor might discover it when you’re getting a Pap smear or another test on your cervix and other pelvic organs.